Wahya Circle

 Quartzite (Energy Work V)

-You may also “smudge” or “sain” or whichever method of “smoke cleanse” you choose to use in your practice.
+We may also “smudge” or “sain” or whichever method of “smoke cleanse” we choose to use in our practice to symbolically clease our vision of the path forward.

 Tuesday WJ1